murer/modopz/README.md

 [![Build Status](https://circleci.com/gh/murer/modopz.svg?style=shield)](https://circleci.com/gh/murer/modopz)

-It let you control your server trough your application.
+It lets you control your server trough your application.

  1. Start the modopz server.
    1. Embedding it into your application